pennyl67/openminted-guidelines/acknowledgements--contributors.md

 # Acknowledgements & Contributors {#acknowledgements-contributors}

 The guidelines have been the product of work carried out mainly in the OpenMinTeD WP5 Interoperability Framework.
+We list here below the groups of
-The following internal and external experts have exchanged ideas and participated in discussions that have formulated the interoperability requirements, which these guidelines purport to describe:
+* internal and external experts that have exchanged ideas and participated in discussions that have formulated the interoperability requirements on which the guidelines have been based,
+* the editors that compiled the guidelines.

+**Editors**
+* Penny Labropoulou (Athena Research Center, Greece)
+* Dimitris Galanis  (Athena Research Center, Greece)
+* Angus Roberts (University of Sheffield, UK)
+* Matt Shardlow (University of Manchester, UK)
+* Lucas Anastasiou (Open University, UK)
+* Antonis Lempessis (Athena Research Center, Greece)
+* Giulia Dore (University of Glasgow, UK)
+* Thomas Margoni (University of Glasgow, UK)
+* Richard Eckart de Castilho (Ubiquitous Knowledge Processing (UKP) Lab, Technische Universität Darmstadt, Germany)
+* Byron Georgantopoulos (GrNET, Greece)
+* Panagiotis Zervas (AgroKnow, Greece)
+* Pythagoras Karampiperis  (AgroKnow, Greece)

 **Internal experts**